bikarnap/learningcplusplus/README.md

 This repository consists of the exercises done to learn C++ programming.
 Additionally, it also has a final assignment, where all the concepts practised are applied to make a larger program.

 - The exercises are divided into weekly exercises
-- Each week, different concepts of computer programming are practised
+- Each week, different concepts of computer programming are practised in addition to revisiting the earlier concepts.

 ## Week 1
 * Basic input / output and simple calculations